Review: ‘Chasing Christmas Eve’ by Jill Shalvis

 Now the clock's ticking for Colbie and Spence: Two weeks to cut loose.
 Two weeks to fall hard.
 Two weeks to figure out how to make this Christmas last a lifetime.

-I was happy that Spence got his HEA in Chasing Christmas Eve and I also was happy he found a girl with similarities like him.
-Colbie and Spence definitely know how to not have a love life, when they work all the time or take others more than themselves.
+I was happy that Spence got his HEA in Chasing Christmas Eve and I also was glad he found a girl with similarities like him.
+Colbie and Spence know how not to have a love life when they work all the time or take others more than themselves.

 Spence is the rich inventor guy of his group of crazy lovable friends.
-He’s unfortunately in the spotlight thanks to so-called friend putting him out there in the press and now all the ladies want to be with him.
-He’s a rich, good-looking, very successful guy, so girls are definitely wanting to be with him, but he’s not trying to be with them.
-He never though he would meet the girl that changed his view of life, until he meets Colbie.
-He also starts realizing it acts like someone his family, he’s trying to end up like.
+He’s unfortunately in the spotlight thanks to the so-called friend putting him out there in the press, and now all the ladies want to be with him.
+He’s a rich, good-looking, very successful guy, so girls want to be with him, but he’s not trying to be with them.
+He never thought he would meet the girl that changed his view of life until he meets Colbie.
+He also starts realizing it acts like someone his family.

-Jill Shalvis definitely wrote an interesting story with these two.
+Jill Shalvis wrote an exciting story with these two.
 Spence who happens to be a workaholic ends up becoming different in the story due to Colbie.
 Let’s not forget Spence’s friends are very protective, especially Elle.
-If you didn’t read the previous book of this series then it’s a must because you’ll understand why Elle is protective of her friends.
+If you didn’t read the previous book of this series, then it’s a must because you’ll understand why Elle is protective of her friends.
 One thing I enjoyed about Colbie is how quirky she was and how she didn’t curse at all.
-She always had something cute and funny to say, instead of cursing.
+She always had something cute and funny to say, instead of swearing.

-I really enjoyed Spence and Colbie, but I definitely was upset with how these two handled certain situations with each other.
+I enjoyed Spence and Colbie, but I was upset with how these two handled certain situations with each other.
 There were times I wanted to knock some sense in both of them.
-I did enjoy the ending with these two and like I said before I’m so glad Spence got his HEA.
-I also loved Colbie’s character because she definitely fit well with Spence and his friends.
+I did enjoy the ending with these two, and as I said before, I’m so glad Spence got his HEA.
+I also loved Colbie’s character because she fit well with Spence and his friends.

 I give this book 4 stars and recommend it to Contemporary Romance readers out there.
-The Heartbreaker Bay series has definitely become a favorite of mine and I’m actually diving into the next book soon.
+The Heartbreaker Bay series has become a favorite of mine, and I’m diving into the next book soon.

 When I'm not reading and reviewing, you can find me at my day job during the week and on the weekend taking care of our little farm.